Computation of conformal invariants: The hyperbolic capacity and the elliptic capacity

-For the hyperbolic capacity $\caph(E)$, the domain $G$ is the bounded doubly connected domain in the interior of the unit circle and in the exterior of the curve $L$ (see Figure~\ref{fig:LHEcap_amc} (left)).
+For the hyperbolic capacity $\caph(E)$, the domain $G$ is the bounded doubly connected domain exterior to the curve $L$ and interior to the unit circle (see Figure~\ref{fig:LHEcap_amc} (left)).
 Then $\caph(E)=q$ where $q$ is computed using the function \verb|annq| with $\alpha=0$ and $z_2=0.25+0.5\i$.
-To compute $\cape(E)$, the domain $G$ is the unbounded doubly connected domain in the exterior of $E$ and $E^\ast$ (see Figure~\ref{fig:LHEcap_amc} (right)).
+To compute $\cape(E)$, the domain $G$ is the unbounded doubly connected domain exterior to $E$ and $E^\ast$ (see Figure~\ref{fig:LHEcap_amc} (right)).
 We use the function \verb|annq| with $z_1=0.25+0.5\i$ and $z_2=-1/\overline{z_1}$ to compute the value of $q$ and hence $\cape(E)=\sqrt{q}$.
 The approximate values of the capacities $\caph(E)$ and $\cape(E)$ for several values of $n$ are shown in Table~\ref{tab:am}.
 As the set $E$ is not symmetric, the presented numerical results confirmed the inequality $\cape(E)<\caph(E)$.

-\nonsec{\bf An interval.} As our last example, we compute $\caph(E)$ and $\cape(E)$ of the interval $E=[0,r]$, $0<r<1$.
-We first introduce the elementary mappings

-where the function $\Psi_2$ maps conformally the exterior of the unit circle onto the exterior of the segment $[0,1]$.
-Hence, the inverse function

-maps the segment $[0,1]$ onto the unit circle and the exterior of the segment $[0,1]$ onto the exterior of the unit circle, where we choose the branch for which $\sqrt{1}=1$.